 The Oklahoma City Thunder are the up and coming team of the NBA.
 More

 Tuesday March 2

 No franchise has more to look forward to right now and throughout this new decade than the Oklahoma City Thunder.
 More

-they were dominating back then...Hakeem, Drexler, Horry....beat Shaq and the Magic in the finals....Posted by UAKarl almost 6 years ago
+they were dominating back then...Hakeem, Drexler, Horry....beat Shaq and the Magic in the finals....Posted by UAKarl over 6 years ago

 Join the discussions in the Houston Rockets forum.